Grid Trading Bot: What Is it?

 On the right part of the page you may see the main trade parameters that will help you track the bot’s performance.

 Total traded volume is a sum of all buy orders in quote currency traded by the bot.
-Trades show the number of buy and sell orders executed on the exchange (it is like trade history that you see on exchange).
+Trades show t the number of buy and sell orders executed on the exchange (it is like trade history that you see on exchange).
 Please, be advised that the bot counts partially filled orders separately (each part is a trade).
-Let’s say you have an order volume of 50 USDT and the bot executed first order partially for 30 USDT and then bought 20 USDT.
+Let’s say you have an order volume of 50 USDT and the bot executed the first order partially for 30 USDT and then bought 20 USDT.

 In the Trades section it will be displayed as 2 buy trades although both trades were executed to match a single 50 USDT order at a certain price level.

 Bot progress table shows Unsold volume, Unrealised profit/loss and Current rate as well as the chart that shows where the latest Buy and Sell orders are placed.

 - Unsold volume is the total value of your position in base currency.
 It equals the sum of the First order and Extra Orders you’re currently holding for which Sell orders haven’t been executed.

 - Realised profit - is the profit you received after sell orders were executed for the whole cycle.

 - Unrealised profit/loss (liquidation profit/loss) shows you how much you will gain or lose from the total investment you made in this cycle if you exit the position right now.
 Unrealised profit/loss is calculated as realised profit gained during the bot's operation + (the quote you will receive if you sell coins now - quote you spent initially on buying those coins at the time of purchase) - trading fee.

 Be aware that if you have realised profit but you have an unrealised loss (i.e. unrealised profit parameter is negative) that means that if you exit position right now you will actually have a loss.

 Active Orders table shows orders that were placed but not executed, but no more than 2 orders simultaneously (it is like an open orders table on the exchange).